Tower Bell Simulator

-If you have selected "Moving Ropes" in the Screen/Print Options, and the ringer can see the screen, they can try to ring by ropesight (it is easier if you turn off movement of the user's own bell, from the View menu).
-Note that with normal sensors, which tell Abel when to make the bell sound, you must ensure that the Ringing Menu item "User Bell Sound Delay" is not ticked.
+If you have selected "Moving Ropes" in the Screen/Print Options, and the ringer can see the screen, they can try to ring by ropesight (you will probably want to turn off movement of the user's own bell, from the View menu).
+Note that with normal sensors, which tell Abel when to make the bell sound, you must ensure that the Ringing Menu item "User Starts Bell Movement" is not ticked.

 When you are using Abel in the tower, it is extremely useful to have footswitches connected and configured, since it saves you having to find the right keys or mouse clicks.
 You can configure switches to do various commands such as Go, Bob and Rounds; and also sequences of commands on a single switch, such as Start/Go/Bob: see Configuring External Control Switches.

 The traditional way to ring with a simulator is to start ringing a real bell, then start the simulator ringing at the right moment to fit in with the ringer.
 Alternatively, you can start the simulator, then start the real bell at the right moment to fit in with it (which is easy if you're using the moving ringer display - just pull off at the same time as your on-screen bell).
 Either way, you then have to ring at the same speed as the simulator.
 With Abel, there is an alternative.